adavarski/Hetzner-Case-Study/README.md

 ## 6.ScyllaDB

 We will use k8s operator for this and deploy ScyllaDB on k8s.
-Ref: [Apppendix 6](https://github.com/adavarski/Hetzner-Case-Study/blob/main/README.md#Appendix_6-scylla-on-k8s) for details.
+See Appendix_6: ScyllaDB on k8s for details.

 ## 7. CI/CD: GitLab/Jenkins/etc.